Wondering how to start a call centre? No idea where to begin? You’re in the right place.

 What is a Call Centre?

 Call centre, contact centre, customer service hub, customer support centre.
 Whatever you want to call it, a call centre refers to a dedicated office of company representatives set up to handle high volumes of phone calls to or from customers or potential customers.

-Call centres can be organized to serve several business purposes, whether virtual or physical.
+Call centres can be organised to serve several business purposes, whether virtual or physical.
 These can include inbound and outbound calls for sales and marketing, lead generation, customer service, IT support, and more.

 Try to think back to the last time you reached out to a customer support team for help.
 Did you make a phone call?
 Did you send an email?
 Or perhaps you sent a message on social media and had a friendly conversation with a chatbot?